intra2net/avocado-i2n/README.md

 to that state automatically, also determining the *setup* steps automatically.

 In the end with all but the minimum necessary vms and setup steps, the tests will run.
-For this reason, it is important to point out that the number of vms defined on the command line can only influence nonrun manual setup steps and is automatically determined during automatic setup.
-Generally, performing manual setup is also no longer necessary.
-You can easily distinguish among all manual and automated steps by looking at the test IDs.
-The manual steps contain "m" in their short names while automated steps contain "a".
-Cleanup tests contain "c" and "d" is reserved for duplicate tests due to multiple variants of their setup.
-If you include only one *run* the tests executed within the run step will not contain any letters but if you include multiple *run* steps, in order to guarantee we can distinguish among the tests, they will contain "n" (with "s" for the shared root test for scanning all test dependencies and also "r" for an object-specific root or creation, "p" and "q" for preinstall and install test nodes), and finally "b" for autogenerated ephemeral nodes.
+For this reason, it is important to point out that the list of vms defined on the command line is used mainly for manual setup steps but could also play the role of a restriction of the tests to include in run steps and is otherwise automatically determined during automatic setup and thus not needed if you don't want to restrict tests via vms they use.
+You can distinguish among manual and automated steps by looking at test prefixes.
+The first contain "m" in their identifiers while automated steps contain "a".
+Cleanup tests contain "c" and are also automated depending on the unset mode you use.
+Finally, "b" is used for additional test variants based on multiple variants of the vms they use and "d" is reserved for duplicate tests due to multiple variants of test vms' setup.
+If you include only one *run* the tests executed within the run step will not contain any letters but if you include multiple *run* steps, in order to guarantee we can distinguish among the tests, they will contain "n" (with "t" for the terminal test nodes for each test object vm's image).
 The typical approach to do this test tagging is compound and specifically in order of test discovery, i.e. 0m1n1a2 stands for the test which is the second automated setup of the test which is the first test in a run step m1 and first run n1.
-These IDs are also used in all graphical descriptions of the Cartesian graph used for resolving all test dependencies.
+These prefixes are also used in all graphical descriptions of the Cartesian graph and for resolving all test dependencies.

  **Note**: The order of regular (run/main) tests is not always guaranteed.